 Final Verdict: Jack Reacher is BADASS!
 Badass is good!

 So!
-Take yourself to Amazon, or wherever you prefer to buy movies and grab this movie up.
+Take yourself to iTunes, or wherever you prefer to buy movies and grab this movie up.
 Then melt that butter, pop that popcorn, and prepare to have yourself an ass-kicking, finger-breaking, throat-punching good time!
 And if you’re in the mood for some equally action-packed reading, check out the novel series that started it all.
 Lee Child has written nearly two dozen Reacher books and stories, so there’s plenty to tide you over until we get a third movie!
 Click the images below for more information.